 These studies have demonstrated that expression of AR in PC3 cells can rescue cells from death induced by inhibition of PI3K when adherent to laminin 1.
-Expression of AR in PC3 cells leads to increased expression of integrin $\alpha6\beta1$ and Bcl-xL along with increased activation of NF-kB.
-Blocking each of these components individually concurrent with inhibition of PI3K led to death of the AR-expressing cells, suggesting that AR regulates cell survival through enhancement of $\alpha6\beta1/NF-kB/Bcl-xL$ signaling.
-To assess the role of AR in normal cell survival, we generated an in vitro differentiation model.
+This is important because of the proposed role for laminin in tumor invasion and metastasis [4].
+Expression of AR in PC3 cells leads to increased expression of integrin α 6 β 1 and Bcl-xL along with increased activation of NF- κ B. Blocking each of these components individually concurrent with inhibition of PI3K led to death of the AR-expressing cells, suggesting that AR regulates cell survival through enhancement of α6β1/NF-κB/Bcl-xL signaling.
+To assess the role of AR in normal cell survival, we generated a novel in vitro differentiation model.
 Confluent primary human prostate epithelial cell cultures were treated with KGF and androgen (DHT).
 After two weeks, a suprabasal cell layer formed in which cells no longer expressed integrins, p63, K5/14, EGFR, FGFR2IIIb, or Bcl-2, but instead expressed AR and androgen-induced differentiation markers, including K18/19, TMPRSS2, Nkx3.1, PSMA, KLK2 and secreted PSA.
 Differentiated prostate cell survival depended on E-cadherin and PI3K, but not KGF, DHT, AR or MAPK.
-Therefore, while in the prostate tumor cell line PC3, AR and integrin $\alpha6\beta1$ cooperate to drive cell survival, neither AR nor integrins were required for survival of differentiated prostate epithelial cells.
+Therefore, while in the prostate tumor cell line PC3, AR and integrin $\alpha 6\beta 1$ cooperate to drive cell survival, neither AR nor integrins were required for survival of differentiated prostate epithelial cells.
+Furthermore, targeting the PI3K pathway or AR alone will be ineffective in treating metastatic prostate cancer; rather both these pathways, possibly in combination with integrin α 6 β 1, NF- κ B, and/or Bcl-xL, must be targeted in order to effectively kill metastatic prostate cancer.
+Lastly, I have developed an in vitro differentiation model that will allow further investigation into a cell population previously unavailable for in vitro studies and can be utilized to predict the effects of new prostate cancer therapies on the normal AR expressing epithelial cells of the prostate.